-This webinar will include an overview of the history of past incidents involving allergens in spices and a deep dive into conducting quantitative risk assessments for allergens in spices.
+This webinar includes an overview of the history of past incidents involving allergens in spices and a deep dive into conducting quantitative risk assessments for allergens in spices.
 Speakers will address safety risks due to the presence of allergens in spices for food allergic consumers, as well as business and regulatory implications.
-Additionally, the webinar will cover when products need to reported or recalled, how to work with government agencies if an allergen is detected, an update on FDA thresholds, as well as other FDA and USDA policy and regulatory updates related to allergens.
+Additionally, the webinar covers when products need to reported or recalled, how to work with government agencies if an allergen is detected, an update on FDA thresholds, as well as other FDA and USDA policy and regulatory updates related to allergens.

 DATA WE COLLECT By completing the following event registration form, ASTA is collecting your name, email, address,company affiliation, personal preferences and payment information so that ASTA can facilitate,process and confirm your registration for this event.

 Martin Hahn uses his background in food technology and his comprehensive understanding of the laws governing the food industry to navigate clients through the myriad regulatory and business issues impacting the industry from farm to table.

 He recognizes the demands placed on his clients and finds innovative and creative solutions, particularly when responding to observations raised by regulators during inspections.
 Whether the issue involves obtaining the authorization of a new food or dietary ingredient, complying with manufacturing requirements, labeling or advertising, product recalls, or enforcement, Martin serves as an effective advisor and advocate.